boostrjs/boostr/README.md

 });
 ```

-The `type` property specifies a string containing the type of the service and is required for each configuration file.
+The `type` property specifies a string representing the type of the service and is required for each configuration file.
 In the case of a root configuration file, the value of `type` should be `'application`'.

-The `services` property specifies an object allowing to match the name of the services used by the app with the name of the directories containing these services.
+The `services` property specifies an object allowing to match the name of the services used by the app with the path of the directories containing these services.

 ### Application Service

-The application service (also called "root service") is represented by a configuration file that specifies all the services used by your app and some general properties such as [environment variables](#environment-variables) and [stages](#stages).
+The application service (also called "root service") is represented by a configuration file that specifies all the services used by your app and some general properties such as [environment](#environment-variables) and [stages](#stages).

 Here's an example of an application service configuration file: